monkburger/bpf-mysql-querylog/README.md

 - Offset Compatibility: This tool supports specific MySQL versions (5.7, 8.0, 8.4) and may require updating offsets for other versions.
 - Debugging Symbols: If offsets change across MySQL updates, new offsets will need to be calculated.
 (See below)
 - Kernel Compatibility: Ensure the kernel version supports BPF and that BPF is configured correctly.
-All of my testing was performed on AlmaLinux 8+
+All of my testing was performed on AlmaLinux 8+ with MySQL 8.0+

 Updating Offsets